Dominicans Don't Play

 Dominicans Don't Play (143) is a Dominican-American street gang which formed in Manhattan, New York, in 1991.
 They are known for primarily using machetes and knives as weapons.
 DDP is located across New York City, particularly in the Bronx, Harlem and the Lower East Side.
-They are also located in New Jersey, cities such as like Union City, North Bergen, Paterson, Passaic, Elizabeth, Jersey City, Perth Amboy, and South Amboy.
+They are also located in New Jersey, cities such as like Union City, North Bergen, Paterson, Passaic, Bayonne, Elizabeth, Jersey City, Perth Amboy, and South Amboy.
 They are also located overseas in various countries.

 Recruiting

 Recruiting efforts have been pursued via websites such as YouTube and Myspace as well as in schools.
 Members have to be at least in their teen years to become active members in the gang.

 Drug trafficking

 The gang holds a large share of the cocaine market due to an association with the Colombian crime cartel, and as such, many members of the group have been arrested for drug-related crimes.

 Members have drawn the interest of the U.S. Immigration and Customs Enforcement, and some have faced deportation hearings.
 The DDP has also drawn the interest of the U.S. Marshals.

 Throughout the group's relatively short history as a gang they have been involved in numerous violent altercations in New York, New Jersey, Massachusetts, Florida, Germany, London, Belgium, Dominican Republic, and Spain.